Wed at 11, her plight may end child marriage

 She smiled on the outside, but inside she was always crying.

-She felt worthless and even contemplated driving her car off the Howard Franklin Bridge that spans Tampa Bay.
+She felt worthless and even contemplated driving her car off the Howard Frankland Bridge that spans Tampa Bay.

 It was only after she left her mother's church that Johnson was able to start healing.
 Through a new church, she met a psychologist, Joan Gaines.
 The two women began talking.
 It was the first time, really, that anyone had listened to her.